frictionlessdata/tableschema-php/CONTRIBUTING.md

 ## php-cs-fixer - code style check & autofix

-[php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) is run on every build and fails the build in case of style problems
+[php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) can be used to check and fix code style

-you can automatically fix by running: `composer style-fix`
+you need to manually install it, then you can run : `composer style-check` or `composer style-fix`

 ## Publishing to Packagist